-New clients often inform me that their previous dog boarders/trainers who use years of positive/force free/reward based reinforcements, terminated their boarding business after complaints and warnings from neighbors and authorities due to the dogs' separation anxiety and barking issues which were never resolved.
-Such reinforcement unfortunately is a very very long process and authorities would only give 1 to 5 days for dogs to be evicted.
+Some dog boarders/trainers who use force free/reward based reinforcements, terminated their boarding business after neighbors' complaints due to the dogs' unresolved behavioral issues.
+Such reinforcement unfortunately is a very very long process and authorities would only give 1-2 days for dogs to be evicted.
 Security guards shared with me dogs' unchanging behavioral issues despite owners hiring several dog trainers/walkers.
 Some popular dog boarders/dog trainers leave all the walking and training to their maids/helpers.

-Many dog owners reject training for their dogs with behavioral issues, and many new enquiries here go silent after I ask about crate/playpen or obedience training.
-I once had an obnoxious client who rejected training for her neglected dog (passed away at a young age, overweight and too much pills) that came destroying my place and disrupting my neighbors' and our lives constantly till I had to send him home.
+Many dog owners reject training for their dogs with behavioral issues, and go silent when I ask about crate/playpen/obedience training.
+I once had an obnoxious client who rejected training for her neglected dog (passed away at a young age, overweight health issues, unkempt and too much pills) whose behavior disrupted my neighbors and got them concerned, till I had to send him home.
 When the ordeal was over, she revealed that she expected me to train her dog out of his behavioral issues, which I must emphasize that my place is meant purely for daycare/boarding, not training.

 Pics/Videos for dog boarding/daycare:

 I usually send a set of quality pics/video clips once at the beginning/end of the day.
 I am not the kind who spams every few hours.
 Being a perfectionist and a wildlife photographer, I won't send much if I am dissatisfied with my pictures.
-I don't take pics of all walks, because I want to focus on working out the dogs, correcting their bad habits and looking out for sudden dog confrontations.
+I don't take pics of all walks, because I need to correct their bad habits and look out for sudden dog confrontations.
 I don't wish to be distracted by phone messages, so dog owners who hire me ought to trust me.

 Dog/Cat/Rabbit/Bird visits (surcharge for any additional hours):